 It has sometimes been wondered if Nicholas and Johann Feuerstein were related since they both came to Pennsylvania at about the same time.
-However, the only two Johann (Johannes) Feuersteins in Berg and Thal Parish at this time were still living there after 1750, and there were no Justina Maria Feuersteins there.
+However, there were no Johann Feuersteins in Berg and Thal Parish at this time, and there were no Justina Maria Feuersteins there.
 There were two Johannes Feuersteins, but they never came to America.
 Also, Dr. Peter Feuerstein (1946-2013) traced Johann back to Germany rather than France.
-Dr. Feuerstein, who was a descendant of Johann, posted informative messages on Ancestry Message Boards: PETER FEUERSTEIN MESSAGE ON Message Boards.
-He also built a website on Freepages: PETER FEUERSTEIN WEBSITE ON FREEPAGES.
-We have nothing more about this Johann Feuerstein on this site.
+Dr. Feuerstein, who was a descendant of Johann, posted informative messages on Ancestry Message Boards: PETER FEUERSTEIN MESSAGES.
+There is no reason to believe that Johann is related to the Berg and Thal Feuersteins, so there is nothing more about this Johann Feuerstein on this site.

 -- Just a note concerning the descendants of industrialist Harvey Firestone.
 Well-known people value their privacy very highly because they don't always have enough of it.
 If you're tempted to get in touch with them, resist the temptation.
 They'll appreciate it.